Schizoaffective Disorder Bipolar Type

 - Cognitive-Behavioral Therapy (CBT): CBT can help individuals develop coping strategies, manage stress, challenge negative thoughts, and improve problem-solving skills.

-- Individual Therapy: Individual therapy provides a supportive and confidential space for individuals to explore their experiences, emotions, and develop strategies to manage symptoms.
+- Individual Therapy: Individual therapy provides a supportive and confidential space for individuals to explore their experiences and emotions and develop strategies to manage symptoms.

 - Family Therapy: Family therapy involves the individual’s family members and aims to improve communication, educate about the condition, and enhance family support.